 International Services, within the Office of Global Engagement, exists to ensure all international students, scholars, faculty, and staff feel welcome at Clemson University.
 International students must first be aware of and stay updated on policies for their home countries regarding Visas and other requirements.
-Students should be maintaining contact with their advisor in <a href="International International Internatio
+Students should be maintaining contact with their advisor in International Services regarding changes to matriculation plans, leave of absence, etc. Students should also understand policies and procedures related to their international status through the Graduate School.